On some generalized Rapoport-Zink spaces: Rapoport-Zink spaces of Hodge type

 Denote by $\Nilp_W^{sm}$ the full subcategory of $\Nilp_W$ consisting of formally smooth formally finitely generated $W/p^m$-algebras for $m\geq 1$.
 We use the following version of Rapoport-Zink functor, cf. \cite{Zhu} Definition 3.8, which is equivalent to Definition 4.6 of \cite{Kim1}. \begin{definition} The Rapoport-Zink space associated to the unramified local Shimura datum of Hodge type is the functor $\breve{\M}$ on $\Nilp_W^{sm}$ defined by $\breve{\M}(R)=\{(X,(t_\alpha)_{\alpha\in I}, \rho)\}/\simeq$ where \begin{itemize} \item $X$ is a $p$-divisible group on $\Spec R$, \item $(t_\alpha)_{\alpha\in I}$ is a collection of crystalline Tate tensors of $X$, \item $\rho: X_0\otimes R/J\ra X\otimes R/J$ is a quasi-isogeny which sends $s_\alpha\otimes 1$ to $t_\alpha$ for $\alpha\in I$, where $J$ is some ideal of definition of $R$, \end{itemize} such that the following condition holds:\\ the $R$-scheme

 that classifies the isomorphisms between locally free sheaves $\D(X)_R$ and $\Lambda\otimes R$ on $\Spec R$ preserving the tensors and the filtrations is a $P_\mu\otimes R$-torsor. \end{definition}

-\begin{theorem}[\cite{Kim1} Theorem 4.9.1] The functor $\breve{\M}$ is represented by a separated formal scheme, formally smooth and formally locally of finite type over $W$ \end{theorem} In the classical EL/PEL case ( and with ramification), see \cite{RZ} Theorem 3.25.
+\begin{theorem}[\cite{Kim1} Theorem 4.9.1] The functor $\breve{\M}$ is represented by a separated formal scheme, formally smooth and formally locally of finite type over $W$. \end{theorem} In the classical EL/PEL case ( and with ramification), see \cite{RZ} Theorem 3.25.
 In \cite{Kim1} 4.7, the unramified local EL/PEL data are explained as special examples of unramified Hodge type data.
 See also \cite{HP} Theorem 3.2.1 for the case that $(G, [b], \{\mu\})$ comes from a Shimura datum of Hodge type.
+If $\rho(b)$ has no slope 0, B\"ultel and Pappas have proved the above theorem by a different approach, see \cite{BP}.
+More precisely, they introduced notions of $(G,\mu)$-displays and quasi-isogenies between such, and they proved that the similar moduli problem of $(G,\mu)$-displays together with quasi-isogenies are representable.
+In the case $G=\GL_n$, the moduli problem of B\"ultel-Pappas is equivalent to the moduli problem of Rapoport-Zink, by the theorems of Zink (\cite{Zin}) and Lau (\cite{Lau}) that formal $p$-divisible groups over a $p$-adically complete and separated algebra $R$ are classified by the associated nilpotent displays.

 We denote also by $\breve{\M}$ the associated formal scheme, and refer it as the formal Rapoport-Zink space of Hodge type attached to $(G, [b], \{\mu\})$.
 Let $\M$ be the rigid analytic generic fiber over $L=W_\Q$ of the formal scheme $\breve{\M}$.
-In the rest of this paper, we will use the following convention: if $G$ is a unramified reductive group over $\Q_p$, we will fix a reductive model over $\Z_p$ and write $G(\Z_p)$ for the associated hyperspecial group.
+In the rest of this paper, we will use the following convention: if $G$ is an unramified reductive group over $\Q_p$, we will fix a reductive model over $\Z_p$ and write $G(\Z_p)$ for the associated hyperspecial group.
 In \cite{Kim1} 7.4, Kim explained how to construct a tower of rigid analytic spaces that satisfies the list of properties in Conjecture \ref{C:RV}.
 Moreover, $\M_{G(\Z_p)}=\M$, and $\M_K\ra \M$ is finite \'etale for any open compact subgroup $K\subset G(\Z_p)$.
 In particular, for unramified local Shimura data of Hodge type, the Conjecture \ref{C:RV} is true.

 Let $\ov{\M}$ be the special fiber over $\ov{\F}_p$ of $\breve{\M}$.
 Recall that in section 2 attached to $(G,[b], \{\mu\})$, we introduced the affine Deligne-Lusztig variety $X_\mu^G(b)$ over $\ov{\F}_p$, viewed as a perfect scheme.
 The relation between $\breve{\M}$ and $X_\mu^G(b)$ is as follows. \begin{proposition}[\cite{Zhu} Proposition 3.11] $X_\mu^G(b)$ is the perfection $\ov{\M}^{perf}$ of $\ov{\M}$. \end{proposition}